-Thank you for your interest in volunteering at Ballard Center in Lawrence, KS.
+Thank you for your interest in volunteering at Ballard Center in Lawrence, KS!
 One of the most important roles as a volunteer is understanding the services we provide.
-To get started, please review the information to learn about what we do at Ballard Center, and how your volunteering makes a difference in the community.
+To get started, please review our website and the form below to learn about what we do at Ballard Center, and how your volunteering makes a difference in the community.

 Ballard Center partners with families to achieve stability through early childhood education and needs-based services.